codaWallah/Republic/README.md

-# 004: BIRTHDAY
+# 004: REPUBLIC DAY 75TH

-A Pen created on CodePen.io.
+A Style created on Vs code in the Direction of Anash.
 Original URL: [https://github.com/CodaWallah](https://github.com/CodaWallah).

-Functional animated calculator with script heavily modified from ZERONICA.
+Functional animated REpublic wishes with script heavily modified from ZERONICA.